DjiboutiOfficial Name: Republic of Djibouti

 Fax: +(253) 45-30-20

 Djibouti is a developing country located at the juncture of the Red Sea and the Gulf of Aden that gained independence from France in 1977.
-It is a republic with a multi-party political system and a legal system based on French civil law, though modified by traditional practices and Islamic (Sharia) law.
+It is a republic with a multi-party political system dominated by the ruling Union for Presidential Majority (UMP) party and a legal system based on French civil law, though modified by traditional practices and Islamic (Sharia) law.
 Although exact numbers are unavailable, unemployment is estimated to be in excess of 60 percent of the working-age population.
 Over two-thirds of the country’s estimated 850,000 residents live in the capital, also called Djibouti.
 Modern tourist facilities and communications infrastructure exist in the city of Djibouti but are limited outside the capital.
-Read the Department of State’s Fact Sheet on Djibouti for additional information on U.S. - Djibouti relations

 Entry, Exit & Visa Requirements

-At this time, U.S. citizen contractors affiliated with Camp Lemonnier are required to obtain an entry visa.
-This guidance will be updated when/if that practice changes.
+At this time, U.S. citizen contractors affiliated with Camp Lemonnier are not required to obtain an entry visa.
+Contractors are advised to carry documentation from their company identifying their DOD contract and/or DOD-issued travel orders, CAS cards, etc.

 U.S. citizen journalists or any U.S. citizen connected with the media must contact the U.S. Embassy’s Public Affairs section prior to travel to facilitate entry into Djibouti.
 If you are unclear whether this applies to you, please contact the U.S. Embassy for more information.